Hornwitser/tachyon-diagen/README.md

 ### Condition(type, params)

-Specifies the condition of a reply.
-Can only be used at the start of a subsection inside a Choice.
-The params is of the form `name="value", ...` and correspond to the `<condition_param name="value" \>` element in the XML.
-Values can also be integeres instead of strings, in this case they will be converted to strings in the XML output.
+Specifies the condition of a reply, event, or AI.
+Can only be used at the start of a choice subsection, after an EventDef or InlineEvent directive, or after an Ai directive.

-It's also possible to specify params as a python dictionary mapping name to values.
-This should be supplied either as a position argument after type, or keyword argument named `params`.
-If both params and keyword arguments are used, both will be included and the latter with take precedence if keys are duplicated.
+The element created in the xml depens on what the condition is applied to.
+For replies in inside Choice subsections and events it creates a `<condition>` element, for Ai's attached to SpawnNPC directives it creates an `<npc_ai_condition>` element, and for Ai's attached to AddShip directives it creates an `<ship_ai_condition>`.

-If a param value is a list, it'll output one `<conditior_param>` element for each element in the list into the generated XML.
-Otherwise the short form of putting it as an attribute to the `<condition>` element is used instead.
+See [note about params](#note-about-params) for a description of the `params` parameter.

-Attaches to the choice subsection.
+Attaches to the choice subsection, or the previous event or AI.

 ### AnyCondition(value)